pvarentsov/virus-scanner/README.md

 ## Notes

 * This project is not production-ready.
-* The running of the `clamav` container can take a little time.
-So it can be unavailable the first 20-30 seconds after starting.
+* The running of the `clamd` and `freshclam` can take a little time.
+So clamav can be unavailable the first 20-30 seconds after starting.